SjoerdV/SjoerdV.github.io/_portfolio/ConvertOneNote2MarkDown.md

     alt: "powershell"
 ---

+Ready to make the step to Markdown and saying farewell to your OneNote, EverNote or whatever proprietary note taking tool you are using?
+Nothing beats clear text, right?

-For more information visit [the Project Site](/ConvertOneNote2MarkDown)
+For more information, script download and issue management visit [the Project Site](/ConvertOneNote2MarkDown)

 {% include gallery caption="This is a gallery with relevant product logos for this project." %}